-27. The Order of the Hearing - Introductions and Explanation of Procedure final opportunity for challenge or recusal of the Hearing Officer(s) on the basis of bias or conflict of interest.
+27. The Order of the Hearing - Introductions and Explanation of Procedure

+The Hearing Officer explains the procedures and introduces the participants.
+This may include a final opportunity for challenge or recusal of the Hearing Officer(s) on the basis of bias or conflict of interest.
 The Hearing Officer will rule on any such challenge unless the Hearing Officer is the individual who is the subject of the challenge, in which case the Title IX Coordinator will review and decide the challenge.